More things I've learned about freelancing

 Rather than feeling like you have to accept any job that comes your way, taking the time to define what it is you want to focus on, what type of clients you want to work with and how you want to spend your days can help you position yourself or hone in on a core expertise.
 Not only can this clarity help you feel more focused, it can also help others to send you more relevant referrals.
 Having a clear vision and sense of purpose can also help you keep going through the tougher times and days.

 If you’re not sure where to start, don’t panic.
 It can take time to figure this out, and doesn’t have to be complicated.
-And the more work we do, the more we start to learn what works for us and what doesn’t.
+And the more work you do, the more you will start to learn what works for you and what doesn’t.

 For more information on this, you might want to read this post on creating a mission statement.